 Baptism Preparation

 It is diocesan policy that every parish provide a full and adequate preparation programme for infant baptism, and that attendance be required for parents having their first child baptised, as well as for others when appropriate.
 Godparents should also attend when possible.
-This can be arranged through the Parish Office, or by speaking with Father.
+This can be arranged by speaking with Father.

 The canonical requirements should be fully respected which require for an infant to be baptised that there be ‘a well-founded hope that the child will be brought up in the Catholic faith.’
 If such a hope is truly lacking, the baptism should be delayed until the parents are ready to take on the serious responsibilities involved in having their children baptised (Canon 868).
 This is why the proper preparation of parents for the baptism of their children is so essential.